How To Use Bats on a Pottery Wheel | Types – Usage – Storage

 Here are ways to prepare your Bat for pot throwing:

 - Wipe the Bat using a damp sponge.
-To ensure that your clay will stick the Bat wipe it gently using a damp sponge.
+To ensure that your clay will stick to the Bat, wipe it gently using a damp sponge.
 Do not apply too much water on the Bat’s surface because your clay will not stick.
-The same goes with not applying any water.
+The same goes for not applying any water.

 3. How to Attach a Bat to a Pottery Wheel.